prestodb/presto/presto-product-tests/README.md

 All of the variables are optional and fall back to local sources / build artifacts if unspecified.

+### Running outside the source tree

+To run the tests outside the source tree, perhaps on a Continuous Integration server, you'll need to collect the following build artifacts:

+* presto-cli/target/presto-cli-executable.jar
+* presto-jdbc/target/presto-jdbc.jar
+* presto-product-tests/target/presto-product-tests-executable.jar
+* presto-product-tests/target/presto-product-tests-scripts.zip
+* presto-server/target/presto-server.tar.gz

+Unpack the zip and tar.gz archives in a convenient location, set environment variables, and execute `presto-product-tests/bin/run_on_docker.sh` as described above.

 ### Interrupting a test run

 To interrupt a product test run, send a single `Ctrl-C` signal.
 The scripts